Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 - the enhancement of the claimants’ cost–risk ratio through overall economies of scale; and

-One effective solution that has evolved in the European Union is aggregation by bundling claims through a specialised company or entity, often referred to as a claims vehicle.
-The approach results in a de facto collective claims enforcement, without being a form of collective redress.
-The bundling model was developed more than 15 years ago by CDC Cartel Damage Claims to enforce corporate antitrust claims.
-Today, the model is widely used in different forms and by different parties across Europe.
+A first effective solution that has evolved in the EU is the bundling of claims through a specialised company or entity, often referred to as a ‘claims vehicle’.
+The approach of bundling claims on a material law level results in a de facto collective claims enforcement, without being a form of collective redress.
+The model was developed more than 15 years ago by CDC Cartel Damage Claims to enforce corporate antitrust claims.
+Today, the model is widely used in different forms and by different parties across Europe (see for leading cases further below).

-- a multitude of persons or companies damaged by an infringement assign their claims via a claims purchase or assignment agreement that is negotiated at arm’s length to a specialised company or entity that enforces the overall claim in its own name, at its own cost and at its own risk in and out of court;
+- a multitude of persons or companies damaged by an infringement assign their claims via claims purchase and assignment agreements with negotiated commercial terms to a specialised company or entity that enforces the overall claim in its own name, at its own cost and at its own risk in and out of court;

 - the specialised company or entity ensures the overall funding of the case; and